 What exactly is cancel culture?

 “Cancel culture” is a sprawling term.
-In general, it refers to being called out on social media or offline for racist, sexist or homophobic behaviour and opinions—or any views judged as unprogressive or offensive by a group of users, who believe this person or organisation ought to be deplatformed and suffer consequences.
+In general, it refers to being called out on social media or offline for racist, sexist, or homophobic behavior and opinions—or any views judged as unprogressive or offensive by a group of users, who believe this person or organization ought to be de-platformed and suffer consequences.

-The practice of cancelling has become commonplace.
-Anyone can cancel anyone on social media, and the expression has snowballed to include a range of offences, many of which are not necessarily “fireable” or even criminal.
+The practice of canceling has become commonplace.
+Anyone can cancel anyone on social media, and the expression has snowballed to include a range of offenses, many of which are not necessarily “fireable” or even criminals.
 “We don’t have a mechanism to deal with harms done to people that are not illegal,” said Sikka.
 “When people don’t have access to forms of redress, then it can express itself through a pile-on—and the internet makes it really easy to do that.”